 A common objection to cooking at home is the time factor.
 After a day of work, commuting, and other responsibilities, few of us are excited at the prospect of an hour standing at the stove.

 I have two solutions for you, and they’re called “slow cooking” and “meal prepping.”
+Two mainstays of a living stingy lifestyle!

 With a slow-cooker like Crock-Pot or an off-brand, preparing delicious and healthy meals is literally a matter of finding a recipe, chopping up ingredients, shaking in spices, and leaving it to do its thing.